ANardo9/vbvarsel/docs/usage.rst

 .. code-block:: python3

+    import vbvarsel.vbvarsel
-    import vbvarsel
+    # from vbvarsel import vbvarsel #alternative import option

-The main entry point to the package is :func:`~vbvarsel.vbvarsel.main()`
+The main entry point to the package is :func:`~vbvarsel.vbvarsel.main()`.

 This function requires at minimum :func:`~vbvarsel.global_parameters.Hyperparameters` and one of either :func:`~vbvarsel.global_parameters.SimulationParameters` or a user-supplied dataset.
 The user-supplied dataset should be only numeric values.
 An optional parameter, :code:`cols_to_ignore` may be passed, which is a list of column name strings that are to be dropped.